stastnypremysl/rfslib/README.md

 TODO

 ## Documentation
-Documentation can be found at repository https://git.profinit.eu/rfs/rfslib-docs
+Documentation can be found at repository [rfslib-docs](https://gitlab.com/rfs4/rfslib-docs)

-## TODO
-* Transactions